-If you’re a marketing or design professional today, among all your other responsibilities, you’re most likely also tasked with buying print services for any print materials your organization is producing.
-Previously, a dedicated production manager or print buyer would find qualified vendors, get bids, submit files and deal with the printer.
-Now, you are responsible.
-Considering that you’re already trying to stay up-to-date on topics like customer experience, personalization and data, is it realistic to think you’ll also be able to acquire a deep understanding of a complex subject like print?
+If you’re a marketing or design professional today, in addition to all of your other responsibilities, you are most likely tasked with buying print services.
+Years ago, a dedicated production manager or print buyer would find qualified vendors, get bids, submit files and deal with the printer.
+Unfortunately, that position has almost completely disappeared from the industry.
+These days, you’re responsible.
+Considering that you’re already trying to stay up-to-date on things like customer experience, personalization and big data, is it realistic to think you can also acquire a deep understanding of a complex subject like print?

 Take paper, for example.
-Many professionals don’t invest the time needed to get familiar with terms like opacity, formation, brightness or permanence because they don’t find the potential return worth it, given their other priorities.
+Many creative professionals today can’t dedicate the time needed to get familiar with terms like opacity, formation, brightness or permanence.
+Given their other competing priorities, the benefit of having this knowledge isn’t worth the investment.

-Do you need to know about, say, opacity to be able to buy print services for your most common projects?
-Probably not, because a good print service provider will help fill in any knowledge gaps to make sure your project uses the appropriate paper, based on the design and specifications.
+For example, do you need to know about opacity to be able to buy print for your most common projects?
+Probably not.
+A good print service partner will fill in any knowledge gaps you have to make sure your project uses the appropriate paper, based on the design and specifications.

-Being familiar with different types will help you know what to ask for when sending a project to print.
+But, if buying print, should you have a basic understanding of the general types of paper available?
+Probably.
+Being familiar with the types will help you know what to ask for when sending a project to print.
 It will also help ensure that you know what to anticipate in terms of quality and performance.
-This means betters odds of your final product matching your expectations.
+This means a better chance of your final product matching your expectations.

 Below is a quick summary of the general types of paper available for business and marketing communications.

 Commercial Printing Papers

 During manufacturing, a coating is added to the surface of this paper to limit the amount of ink that gets absorbed during printing.
 With coated paper, ink stays on top, increasing the sharpness of complex graphics.

 - Gloss – a shiny surface good for crisp images in full-color printing

 - Dull/Silk – a non-gloss surface good for large sections of solid ink and improved readability